 sliced up pumpkin oatmeal bars on a wire drying rack cooling.

 These easy breakfast Pumpkin Oatmeal Bars are soft, chewy, and packed with fall flavors.
-This pumpkin recipe makes the best healthy breakfast and snacks.
-They are gluten free, vegan and nut-free.
+They make the perfect breakfast and snacks for the whole family.
+They are vegan can be made nut free as well.

 Ingredients